 As part of our financial services business we may share your personal data with the following recipients or categories of recipients:

-- Public authorities including the Danish State Prosecutor for Serious Economic and International Crime (SØIK) and Tax authorities
+- Public authorities including the Danish State Prosecutor for Serious Economic and International Crime (SØIK) and Tax authorities, and supervisory authorities

 - Business partners

 - Data Processors

 We have entered into agreements with selected suppliers, which as part of their services to us process personal data on behalf of us.
 Examples hereof are suppliers of IT development, maintenance, hosting and support.